Leo Law Office, APLC • February 11, 2025

 Understanding Liability in Freight Payment Disputes

 Freight carriers rely on contracts with shippers to define the terms of service, including payment schedules, delivery timelines, and other key details.
-When a shipper fails to meet their payment obligations as outlined in the contract, the carrier has the right to seek recovery.
+When a shipper fails to meet their payment obligations as outlined in the contract, the carrier may seek recovery consistent with the terms of the agreement and applicable law.

 The Lien on Goods